nyorem/pyJdict/README.md

-how to install the dictionary:
+<h1>how to install the dictionary:</h1>

+this project uses python 2.7.x

 first you need to download the dictionary file here: